kimuori/TwoNotes/README.md

 ## Installation Instructions
 To run the application we have a run configuration that you can use in IntelliJ.

-To set up the project environment for IntelliJ on your machine, go to "File" > "Settings" > "Build, Execution, Deployment" > "Build Tools" > "Gradle" under "Gradle Projects", click on the pane on the right near the bottom there is a dropdown menu labeled "Gradle JVM".
+Go to "File" > "Settings" > "Build, Execution, Deployment" > "Build Tools" >
+"Gradle" under "Gradle Projects", click on the pane on the right near the bottom there is a dropdown menu labeled "Gradle JVM".
 Click on the dropdown, then on "+ Add SDK" -> "Download JDK".
 In the new popup select 17 for version and then for version select "Eclipse Temurin (AdoptOpenJDK HotSpot) 17.0.4".
 If you have a Mac with Apple Silicon select "Eclipse Temurin (AdoptOpenJDK HotSpot) 17.0.4 aarch64".

 This project uses Gradle through "Gradle Wrapper".
 This project requires JDK of version 17.
 In `build.gradle`, ensure that the javafx version is `20.0.1`.
 If not, change it from `17.0.6` to `20.0.1`.